wasabi315/wasabi315.github.io/src/content/works/en/lazy/index.md

 `Thunk` is for defining a lazy computation.
 The result of the computation is memoized after the first evaluation.
-As in the papers, you can only apply functions and constructors to *variables* (`Fun`ctions, `Thunk`s, or function arguments) and numbers in lazy.js.
+This is the most frequently used constructor in lazy.js.
-So you will have to wrap most expressions with `Thunk`.
+The reason is that you can only apply functions and constructors to values (functions, thunks, and numbers) so you have to manually wrap every sub-expression with `Thunk`.

 ```javascript
 const pred = Thunk(() => flip(sub, 1));